cnabio/cnab-spec/400-claims.md

 The claim result provides metadata about the outputs generated by the operation.
 A tool may choose to request the contents of any outputs to persist them but is not required to do so.

+* Outputs do not have a representation for its namespace and are always in the same namespace as the installation.
+* Labels for an output are defined on the claim result's output declaration.

 The output name, as defined in the bundle, is used to request the content of the file located at the path defined for that output.

 Below, you can see an example of a claim result that includes an entry for the output `clientCert`.